bentlema/puppet-tutorial-pe/tutorial/vbox/02-Prep-to-Install-Puppet-Master.md

 192.168.198.12 gitlab.example.com gitlab
 ```

-In a later lab, we will configure Puppet to make these /etc/hosts changes for us.
+In a later lab, we will configure Puppet to manage these /etc/hosts entries for us.

 **Configure Firewall**